dcernst/dcernst.github.io/scholarship/academic-writing.md

   * D.C.
 Ernst.
 Cell Complexes for Arrangements with Group Actions, MS Thesis, Northern Arizona University, 2000. [[arXiv:0905.4434](http://arxiv.org/abs/0905.4434)]

 ## In Preparation
   * D.C.
+Ernst and T.K.
+Petersen.
+The worst casino in Reno.
+  * D.C.
+Ernst and A. Lebovitz.
+Groups with cyclic subgroups.
+  * D.C.
 Ernst and R.M.
 Green.
 Cominuscule elements of Coxeter groups of type affine $C$.
   * B.J.
 Benesh, D.C.
 Ernst, and N. Sieben.
 Impartial achievement games for generating finite groups.
   * D.C.
 Ernst and B. Fox.
 Conjugacy classes of cyclically fully commutative elements in Coxeter groups of type $A$.